With the warming weather, our thoughts turn to flea markets, yard sales, thrifting and flipping furniture.

 Of course there are so many ways to use them.

-Of course, a bed crown and canopy for a special princess.
+It makes the perfect bed crown and canopy for a special princess.

 It’s all good!
 She still feels special!

-Giving new life to old wood dining tables is nothing new.
+Giving new life to old wood dining table is nothing new, but maybe not so common in the laundry room.

 However, an old wood table top makes the perfect laundry room fold table.